allianceauth/allianceauth/docs/installation/services/openfire.md

 Now select your new room.
 On the left navigation bar, select `Permissions`.

 ACL is achieved by assigning groups to each of the three tiers: `Owners`, `Admins` and `Members`. `Outcast` is the blacklist.
 You’ll usually only be assigning groups to the `Member` category.

-## Setup Complete
-You’ve finished the steps required to make AllianceAuth work with Openfire.
-Play around with it and make it your own.